Vision & Mission

 In 2014, Bobbi-Rhea and Favian were sitting together in Favian’s home dreaming of how they could support young people in our city.
 They chatted about injustice and the tragedies that so many young people are facing in our own backyard.
-This was the evening after Bobbi-Rhea had watched a 20/20 episode featuring Urban Promise, an organization in Camden, New Jersey which is committed to loving and equipping kids, youth, and their families in the inner-city.
-For years, Bobbi-Rhea would watch a yearly feature on the organization, which she had previously volunteered at when she was 19.
-She would weep knowing that one day she wanted to be back on the ground seeking change for the at-risk community.
+This was the evening after Bobbi-Rhea had watched a 20/20 episode featuring Urban Promise, an organization in Camden, New Jersey which she had interned with as a young women.
+Urban Promise is committed to loving and equipping kids, youth, and their families in the inner-city.
+For many years, Bobbi-Rhea would watch the annual feature on the organization and weep, knowing that one day she wanted to be back on the ground seeking change for the at-risk community.
 That same day, Favian had had a vision and begun drafting a plan.
 Her vision was a youth hub that would be a platform for an idea that she had long been brewing in her heart.

 This idea would bridge families from diverse communities to walk together, encouraging both parties to grow, be challenged, and ultimately transformed.
 From that day forward, the heart of Mackie’s Place began.

 The Chef Skills program was established by Chef Jay Martel shortly after Mackie’s Place opened.
 In this program, youth learn valuable culinary skills which can be put to use in both professional settings and at home.
-Youth in this program put their skills to work in preparing dinners for our whole crew throughout the week.
+Youth in this program put their skills to work in preparing the meals served in our Mackie's Pie Co. bistro.
 The Chef Skills program equips youth with the skills necessary for obtaining employment in restaurant kitchens.

 The Barista Skills program was the first job skill program that Mackie’s Place offered.
 With access to a full commercial coffee shop in our building, youth are able to learn professional barista skills such as making specialty drinks, cleaning and maintaining our espresso machine, and serving customers.
 The Barista Skills program equips youth with the skills necessary for obtaining employment in other coffee shops in our community.